 As we often say on this site, no disease is 100% preventable.

 You can, however, control factors that can reduce your risk of getting it.

 - Human Papillomavirus (HPV).
 The type associated with throat cancer (including oropharyngeal cancer) is HPV 16.

 - Ultraviolet light.
-Lip cancer, for example, is more common with people who work outside and are therefore more exposed to sunlight.
+Lip cancer, for example, is more common with people who work outside and are therefore more frequently exposed to sunlight.

-- Poor diet and weak immune system.
+- Poor diet or a weakened immune system.